russelpovey/offerzen-assessment/README.md

+# Overview

+Please find the assessment for Offerzen.
+It's based of a CRA repo.

+Steps to run:

+1. Clone Repo
+2. npm i
+3. npm run start

 ## Task D

 I used the full 4 hours to complete this, I used the majority of the time setting up the ui (2-3hours) and the rest on the functionality.